Recognizing Signs of Alcohol Abuse

 Signs your drinking too much

-However, if you keep drinking, on a regular behaviour, you will develop some long term behavioural changes.
+However, if you keep drinking, on a regular behavior, you will develop some long term behavioral changes.
 These can be difficult for others to deal with, aside from the damage you are doing to yourself.

 Our experienced addictions clinicians, whom you can speak to for free for advice and signposting, suggest the following warning signs are classic when it comes to problem drinking.